 Seen over the Hudson, the campaign felt less like media placement and more like part of New York's architecture for the night.

-During the campaign, the Empire State Building independently turned pink and orange — the exact colors of Forty North Media and King's Hawaiian.
 It was not coordinated.
 It was not planned.
-The most iconic building in the world simply joined the collaboration on its own.
+The most iconic building in the world simply joined the celebration on its own.

 I worked with Paula and her team at Forty North Media and was extremely pleased with the effort, professionalism and execution they put forth.
 We had a vision to engage with consumers in an 'outside the box' idea with a holiday-inspired NYC takeover — and Forty North Media delivered.